Ginger Substitute Ratios: 7 Proven Cooking Alternatives

 How to Store Fresh Ginger (and Avoid This Problem Next Time)

-• Refrigerate It Whole: Store unpeeled ginger root in a resealable bag in the fridge.
-It’ll stay good for up to three weeks.
+• Refrigerate It Whole: Store unpeeled ginger in a resealable bag with paper towel.
+Lasts 4 weeks

 Fresh Ginger Storage